 - Seeds can be started indoors but do better with direct seed when it’s still cold outside but not freezing.

 - In wet climates it can reseed itself.

 Harvesting for Fresh and Dried Arrangements

 Now you’re going to find out why I planted this beauty.
-I love this flower dried and plan to harvest the stems by air dry this weekend.
+I love this flower dried and plan to harvest the stems to air dry this weekend.
 Before I do this I also wanted to enjoy a few as fresh cuts.

 Harvest these stems for flower arrangements when half of the bells on a flowering spike are open.
 When growing bells of Ireland for drying, allow the spikes to remain on the plant until all the bells have opened.

 Because this plant has several blooms on one stem I removed a stem with sheers and then cut the shoots making several single stems.
 Then I placed 3 – 5 stems in little mason jars with water.